anselmeM/anselmeM/README.md

         misc: []
     },
     architecture: [ "Progressive web applications", "Single page applications"],
-    currentProject: "I am currently leveling up my skills in Fullstack Deveopment.
+    currentProject: " My primary focus currently lies in enhancing my skills as a Full Stack Developer.
+In parallel, I am immersing myself in the study of sales and marketing techniques to increase lead generation for Kooleythemes.
-    Also learning skills in sales and marketing in bring in more Leads for Kooleythemes.
+    Ultimately, my long-term vision is to develop a Content Planning and Publishing platform utilizing the MERN Stack.
-    The long term goals is to create movie streaming app using MERN Stack, during that time i'll be uploading what i learn along the way.", Qoute of the Month : "Once you know what failure feels like, determination chases success."
+    Throughout this endeavor, I am committed to documenting and sharing my learning journey.", Qoute of the Month : "Once you know what failure feels like, determination chases success."
 };
 ```